fandianpf/antlr4-regressionTestRig/README.md

 * The Lexer and Parser steps are both timed in milliseconds.

-* Timings and numbers of errors and warnings are recorded to a CSV file which has one row per input file for each type of timing, or error/warnings.
+* Various types of metrics, such as lexer and parser timings and error/warnings, are collected and recorded to a CSV file which has one row per input file for each type of metric.
 This allows you to identify how changes in the grammar, which might, for example, change the pattern of backtracking, impact a large collection of examples.

 * The -tree output has been restructured so that each parse tree rule node is on its own line.
 This allows for more convenient differencing of the output against